francico4293/Sudoku-Solver-v2/README.md

 Note: The visual UI limits the solution speed.
 If you would just like to solve a puzzle quickly, you can use the file named back_propagation_algorithm.py.
 In this file, you can go to the bottom and manipulate the variable named "sudoku_puzzle" to be the puzzle you would like to solve.
 Simply run this file after you've entered your puzzle and the puzzle will be solved with the solution presented in a human-readable format.

+Sudoku Description: Sudoku is a logic-based, combinatorial number-placement puzzle.
+The objective is to fill a 9x9 grid with digits so that each column, each row, and each of the nine 3x3 subgrids that compose the grid contains all of the digits from 1 to 9.